 Asakusa Shrine is a short distance away to the left of Sensoji.

 Tip: Observe and follow the Japanese people on cleansing rituals.
-Do not sip from the scoop directly.
-Do not pour the water back into the tank.
+Don’t sip from the scoop directly.
+Also, don’t pour the water back into the tank.

 This is Japan’s oldest amusement park, converted from what was once a flower park.
 Although not as huge and exciting as Disneyland, this is a cheerful place, good for small kids and even young couples.
 This amusement park is a short walking distance from Asakusa Shrine.

 A structure built in recent years and currently tallest in Japan, you can get tickets to go up the Tokyo Skytree for splendid views of the city.
 There is also a shopping complex at ground level.
-Tokyo Skytree might look not that far from Sensoji but in fact, it is a far walk if you wanna attempt.
+Tokyo Skytree might look not that far from Sensoji but in fact, it’s a longggg walk if you wanna attempt.
 I attempted, and regretted.

 Note: It doesn’t mean you can get tickets and go up the Skytree immediately.
 Tickets can run out ahead.
 I was there in the afternoon and the next available admission was 8pm, so I skipped going up.
 More information at Japan-Guide.com • Official website